Notes on the Geography of Greece: The Acropolis

 The left porch and two of the columns of the gateway proper.

 In the shade atop the architrave you can make out the vertically striped triglyphs and the interspatial metopes, which were sculpted, though this was unusual for such buildings.
 Atop the second rank of columns is the famous frieze, 524 feet as it wraps the whole building with pictures of an unknown narrative subject, perhaps the panathenaic procession.
-It's a lot easier to see the frieze now than it originally was, lost in shadow under a solid roof.
-Much of the frieze is now in the British Museum, where it lines the walls of the Duveen Gallery instead of wrapping the outside of a building.
+The frieze was originally lost in shadow under a solid roof, but much of it is now far more visible because it is in the British Museum, where it lines the walls of the Duveen Gallery.
+Good thing?
+Opinions differ.

 Northwest corner.
 The columns, eight on the short sides and 17 on the long, follow the conventional formula of 2n+1.
 They are 34 feet tall, on centers 14 feet apart, and they taper from a base diameter of 6 feet 2 inches to a top diameter of 4 feet 10.
 They slant inwards about 2 inches and so are not quite vertical: if projected upwards, the columns of the east and west facades would converge at a height of 15,000 feet.
 The corner columns, in addition, are 2 inches thicker than the others, with a reduced space between them and their neighbors.

 South side.
 The whole structure is designed on a module of .858 meters, equal to the radius at the base of the exterior columns.
 The columns are centered 5 modules apart and are 12 modules high.
 The module determines the breadth of the triglyphs and the height of the capitals.
 Assemble a square of 81 such modules, then replicate that square to form a rectangle of 4 squares by 9.
 That's the formula determining the floor of the whole building, which measures 110 feet by 237 at its base or 101 by 228 at the stylobate, the top of the platform.
-That stylobate is not flat, however, and has a slight arc of a few inches--helpful, if for nothing else, with drainage.
+That stylobate is not flat, however, and has a slight arc of a few inches--helpful with drainage, if nothing else.
 The frieze and the building's other horizontals are arched to match.
 The 4:9 ratio also describes the relationship between the diameter of the columns and the space between them, and it is the ratio between the height of the entablature and the temple's width.
+Scary, isn't it?

 East end.
 The interior was altered with the conversion to the Byzantine church of Our Lady of Athens in the sixth century, when the apse behind the altar extended nearly to the outer columns.
 Among the losses at that time were the pediment sculptures, which Pausanias, who was here in the second century, says showed the birth of Venus--a topic hardly likely to please pious Christians.
 (Conversion of temples to churches could, on the other hand, help preserve them.
 A good example is the cathedral at Syracuse, whose walls still consist largely of the colonnades of a temple of Athena.)
 The Parthenon became a mosque in 1456, but it survived that, too, as shown by the 15th century sketches of Cyriac of Ancona, who drew the pediment sculptures largely intact.
 During a bombardment in 1687, however, the building was done in by a German officer hired by Venice.
 Under his direction, 700 cannonballs hit the building.
 One set off the gunpowder the Turks had stored inside.
 Barbarians?
 Not quite so much as you might think: an eyewitness wrote of the Swedish count in command of the attacking army: "How it dismayed His Excellency to destroy the beautiful temple that has existed three thousand years and is called the Temple of Minerva.
 In vain, however: the bombs did their work so effectively that never in this world can the temple be replaced."
 (Quoted by Beard, p.
 80.)
 300 people died in the explosion, which blew away the columns along the sides of the building, leaving the two ends seeming to be two separate buildings.
 (So it appears in the earliest photograph of the Parthenon, taken in 1839.)
 The Turks capitulated, but a year later they were back.
 In the wreckage of the demolished central hall they build a small mosque whose dome barely peeped over the surviving columns.